pytorch/captum/docs/algorithms.md

 ### Feature Permutation
 Feature permutation is a perturbation based approach which takes each feature individually, randomly permutes the feature values within a batch and computes the change in output (or loss) as a result of this modification.
-Life feature ablation, input features can also be grouped and shuffled together rather than individually.
+Like feature ablation, input features can also be grouped and shuffled together rather than individually.

-To learn more about FEature Permutation, visit the following resources:
+To learn more about Feature Permutation, visit the following resources:
 - [Interpretable ML Book](https://christophm.github.io/interpretable-ml-book/feature-importance.html)

 ### Occlusion